Continuous and Discontinuous Phase Transitions in the evolution of a polygenic trait under stabilizing selective pressure: The model

-where ${\cal N}$ is the suitable normalization constant, $\omega$ measures the {\it strength of selection}, and $p_m$ stands for the optimum phenotype (hereafter, we choose for simplicity $p_m =0$).
-For $\omega=0$, there is no selective pressure, and all the microscopic states are equivalent.
-Whereas, for $\omega\rightarrow \infty$, the selective pressure is at maximum, and the only surviving individuals are those with $p=p_m$.
-Thus, in general, the effect of the selective pressure is to reduce the accessible phase space to those microscopic states satisfying {\it in probability} the constraint on the phenotype.
+For $\omega\rightarrow0$, there is no selective pressure, and all the microscopic states are equivalent.
+Whereas, for $\omega\rightarrow \infty$, the selective pressure is at maximum, and the only surviving individuals are those with $p_i=p_m$.
+In general, the effect of the selective pressure is to reduce the accessible phase space to those microscopic states better conform to the constraint on the phenotype.

-Let us denote with $\rho_{\rm in}(j)$ the initial frequency of the allele ``$1$'' in locus $j$.
-We consider for simplicity a starting population where the $M$ variants are $\pm 1$ with equal probability, namely $\rho_{\rm in}(j)=0.5$, $\forall j=1, ..,M$.
-This ansatz does not restrict the generality of the analysis, in fact for finite populations, random drift rapidly homogenizes the initial distribution of allele frequencies, making the final results almost independent of the initial assumption on $\rho_{\rm in}(j)$ \cite{deVladar2011}.